-Not only did we grow up in Vancouver, but we also worked in the tourism industry (Kim in restaurants, me as a hostel owner), and ran an Airbnb out of our downtown apartment (…before we were forced to leave).
+We grew up here, worked in tourism (Kim in restaurants, me as a hostel owner), and rented our downtown apartment’s second bedroom to hundreds of guests on Airbnb (…before we were forced to leave).

 Top 10 Vancouver Travel Tips

 Contrary to its “Raincouver” reputation, from June through September, Vancouver’s one of the driest cities in the country.